-The Direct Entry Superintendent programme application window opens Monday January 16th and closes at 10am on Monday 13th March 2017.
+The Direct Entry Superintendent programme application window reopens in January 2018.

 You will find more information and guidance to help you to complete your application in this webinar.